-- when an instrument is executed outside New Zealand; and - particularly if the transaction is 'high risk';

-to ensure transactions are authorised and, to manage the risk of improper dealing or identity fraud.
+- a) when an instrument is executed outside New Zealand, and - b) particularly if the transaction is a 'high risk transaction', to ensure transactions are authorised and to manage the risk of improper dealing or identity fraud.

 If the paper instrument is executed outside New Zealand and witnessed by a commonwealth representative or notary public, 1.1 and 1.2 above applies, but 1.3.2 does not in accordance with regulation 13(5).